 T-Mobile’s Connect plans require a one-time purchase of a SIM card for $10 per line.

-Tello operates over Sprint’s network and offers extremely budget-friendly options for people who don’t use data heavily.
-The coverage from Sprint’s network isn’t great, but the service still performs well in many areas.
+Tello operates over T-Mobile’s network and offers extremely budget-friendly options for people who don’t use data heavily.

 Example plan: 100 minutes, unlimited texts, and 1GB of data for $7 per month.

 “I want solid service with great international coverage.”